ontop/ontop-examples/ekaw-tutorial-2016/session1/university-2.md

 --- | -------- | ----------- | ---------------------
  1  | 1        | 3           |  Information security

+`cid` is a primary key.
-Note that in this data source, there are maximum two teachers per course.
+Note that in this data source, there are at most two teachers per course.
 Lecturers and lab teachers are now distinguished.

 #### *uni2.registration*